imagekit-developer/imagekit-python/README.md

 **Update publish status**

-If `UpdateFileRequestOptions` contains the `publish` property, all other properties will be ignored.
+If `publish` is included in the update options, no other parameters are allowed.
+If any are present, an error will be returned: `Your request cannot contain any other parameters when publish is present`.

 ```python
 from imagekitio.models.UpdateFileRequestOptions import UpdateFileRequestOptions